INSPIRE-MIF/gp-coverage-encoding/README.md

 A [primer on OGC coverages](https://earthserver.eu/wcs), together with links to manifold slide decks, webinars, and documentation is provided by [EarthServer](https://earthserver.eu).
 Further, WCS and WCPS are illustrated in a spectrum of functionalities, clients, and across dimensions in the [Earth Datacube Playground](https://standards.rasdaman.com/).

 The  publicly available [INSPIRE Coverages Candidate Good Practice service](https://inspire-wcs.eu), based on rasdaman, showcases coverage types across various INSPIRE Annexes, including processing and fusion with both WCS and WCPS.
 It has been presented to the public in an [INSPIRE webinar held in February 2021](https://inspire.ec.europa.eu/coverage-good-practice).

+A short note that we've now solved all problems with validating rasdaman WCS, details at: https://www.geoconnexion.com/news/rasdaman-validated-as-inspire-compliant-wcs